Flower Arrangement Tips | Alice's TableSeptember 1, 2022

 Pulling off a professional looking flower arrangement might seem intimidating.
 And yet? it's really not.
 Give the tiniest though to color, composition, and care and you'll be halfway there.
 (True story: Even our very own Founder, Alice Lewis, started out knowing nothing about flowers.)
-Below are a few easy tweaks anyone can make to next-level their arrangement game.
+Below are a few easy flower arrangement tips anyone can make to next-level their arrangement game.

 More is always more when it comes to flowers!
 Do a scroll through Pinterest of top-tier arrangements and you'll start to realize that they're generally packed tight with flowers and filler - even if the overall affect comes off as free-flowing.
 The size of your vase will dictate the amount of flowers you need, but the goal is to to have enough greens so that there's little room for movement.